Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/docs/LANGUAGE_TRANSLATION.md

 Be sure to add a field for "locale", instead of "id".

-If the language translator contributed their translation in a Google Sheet with all other translations, you can copy the new translation into a new dedicated spreadsheet and use the above instructions to create the json file.
-Make sure to copy the ID column, the English column, then the column of the new language translations.
-This is the only way for the `/bin/google-sheet-with-translation-to-json` to work correctly.
+If the language translator contributed their translation in a Google Sheet with all other translations, you can instead use the `bin/tsv-with-translation-to-json` script.
+Download the Google Sheet as a TSV (tab-separated-values) file.
+Copy the file into the `bin` folder.
+Count the columns (0-indexed) to find the column number of the language you want to use, then call `bin/tsv-with-translation-to-json` in this format:
+`bin/tsv-with-translation-to-json [tsv filename] [column number] > [XXX.json]`
+So if the TSV file name is `translations.tsv` and you want the Hindi language that's in column 5, you would type:
+`bin/tsv-with-translation-to-json ./bin/translations.tsv 5 > src/i18n/hin.json`

+If a language doesn't have a translation, the script will not include the id for that word. `translator.js` will use the default english translation if there is not one for the selected language.

 #### Moment.js